This 4-step framework showcases how to buy websites. The steps include the business model, due diligence, finding sites for sale, and valuations.

 Check out the details of each framework along with further reading materials below:

-Content websites earning revenue by utilizing many of these sources simultaneously:
+Content websites earn revenue by utilizing many of these sources simultaneously:

 Buying and operating a website requires various skillsets.
 The individual needs to understand basic web development, Search Engine Optimization (SEO), conversion rate optimization (CRO), ability to hire writers and/or assistants, and to understand the growth levers on a site.